API List

 JWT Settings

-Whether JWS or JWE was selected for Request, its background color is orange , and the background color of Response is blue
+Whether JWS or JWE was selected for the Request, the background color is light orange

 .